 Vanessa primarily utilizes Cognitive behavioral therapy approaches in therapy, but will employ other therapy approaches if deem to be most fitting.
 Vanessa has also had training in and utilizes Emotion-Focused Family therapy, Motivational Interviewing and Trauma-Focused Cognitive Behavioral therapy.
 Vanessa has special interest in utilizing Art in therapy, Enneagram, Mindfulness and Self-compassion skills with both teens and adults.

-Anthony Arthur, MA
+Anthony Arthur, LPC

 Anthony Arthur, MA, Provisionally Licensed Counselor received his Bachelor of Arts degree in Psychology from West Virginia University as a member of PSI-CHI, the international honor society in psychology.
 He then completed his Masters of Arts Degree in Clinical Mental Health Counseling from Marshall University as a member of Chi Sigma Iota, the international honor society in counseling.